Towards White-Box Deep Wireless Sensing

-\head{Raw signal preprocessing} For WiFi CSI, we adopt the preprocessing method from WiDar3.0 \cite{zhengZeroEffortCrossDomainGesture2019}, which performs conjugate multiplication of the CSI from two antennas on the same Wi-Fi NIC, effectively eliminating random offsets \cite{li2017indotrack}.
-For mmWave radar data, we apply a Fast Fourier Transform (FFT) across all dimensions of the raw IF signal to generate a range-Doppler-azimuth-elevation map, followed by averaging along the Doppler dimension to produce a three-dimensional spectrum as input.
-In the IR UWB modality, we discard the first twenty samples along the time index of the CIR to reduce the effect of direct path interference.
+\head{Raw signal preprocessing} \textit{WiFi CSI.} We follow Widar3.0 preprocessing \cite{zhengZeroEffortCrossDomainGesture2019} and apply conjugate multiplication between CSI streams from two antennas on the same NIC to cancel random phase offsets \cite{li2017indotrack}. \textit{mmWave radar.} We perform FFTs along all raw IF-signal dimensions to obtain a range--Doppler--azimuth--elevation representation, and then average over Doppler to yield a 3D spectrum volume \cite{Lee_2023_WACV_hupr}. \textit{IR-UWB.} We remove the first twenty CIR samples to mitigate the direct-path component and reduce saturation effects \cite{wuMSenseMobileMaterial2020}.

-\head{Patching preprocessing} To handle both image-like and time-series inputs within \sysname, we propose a simple yet effective patching preprocessing method.
-As illustrated in \fig\ref{fig:patch_preprocess}, for time-series inputs, the complex time series is segmented into patches along the time dimension, where each patch acts as a small sliding window over the time series.
-This approach efficiently manages the high dimensionality resulting from high sampling rates.
-For image-like inputs, the data is patchified across all dimensions, similar to the approach used in vision transformers \cite{dosovitskiyImageWorth16x162021}.
-Each patch is flattened and augmented with a positional embedding (PE), forming a unified sequence of complex tokens with $d$ dimensions.
-Additionally, a CLS token, $\kappa \sim \mathcal{N}(0, 1) \in \mathbb{C}^{1 \times 1 \times d}$, is added at the beginning to mark the start of the sequence, which serves as the input for the \sysname model.
-Our experimental evaluations have shown this patching preprocessing method to be highly effective.

-\head{Post-processing} In the post-processing stage, \sysname produces a real-valued output vector tailored to the specific task.
-The choice of loss function depends on the nature of the task: For classification tasks such as gesture, activity, and gait recognition, cross-entropy loss is used, while for regression tasks like pose estimation, mean square error is employed.
-The dimensionality of the output vector is task-dependent.
-For example, the output vector has six dimensions in a six-gesture recognition task.
-The real-valued output vector is generated by applying a linear layer to map the modulus of the output CLS token $\kappa$.